 3. The Drinks

-No picnic is complete without a nice cold beer, although to be honest we did struggle to keep ours cold in the 30 degree heat!
-We were very kindly sent some CELIA lagers to try out; a vegan and gluten free craft lager brewed in Czech Republic.
-Neither of us had tried this brand before, but we’re so glad we finally have, as it’s not always easy to find vegan beer that we both enjoy.
-It’s super light and perfectly refreshing; just what was need on a hot summers day!
-CELIA have two different lagers on offer, CELIA Organic and CELIA Dark, which you can buy in either in a glass bottle or a can.
+No picnic is complete without a nice cold beer, although to be honest, we did struggle to keep ours cold in the 30-degree heat!
+We were very kindly sent some CELIA lagers to try out; a vegan and gluten-free craft lager brewed in the Czech Republic.
+Neither of us had tried this brand before, but we’re so glad we finally have, as it’s not always easy to find a vegan beer that we both enjoy.
+It’s super light and perfectly refreshing; just what was needed on a hot summers day!
+CELIA has two different lagers on offer, CELIA Organic and CELIA Dark, which you can buy in either in a glass bottle or a can.
 You can pick up one of these lovely lagers in Waitrose, Tesco or Ocado for only £2.29.

 As well as the delicious lagers we had, we also took A LOT of water!
 As we’re trying to reduce our use of plastics we filled up all the flasks we could find around the house, which also made sure the water stayed really cold whilst we were out.

 Once you’ve got all the vegan food and drink you could wish for, you’ve packed all your plates, knives & forks, and you’ve found the perfect shady spot to sit, all you need now is to make sure you have a few things to keep you entertained.
 We always pack a book, some playing cards & a camera…and don’t forget your suncream!